25 Genre Conventions

 Let’s examine each section in turn.

-24.1.1 The abstract and executive summary
+25.1.1 The abstract and executive summary

 In writing for academic audiences, the convention is for articles to begin with a short abstract that summarizes the paper and its conclusions.
 To understand what should go in an abstract, it may be helpful to consider how they were used for much of the 1900s.
-Before scientific papers could easily be downloaded from the Internet, when finding a paper you are interested in required calling libraries and requesting a photocopy be mailed to you, there were abstracting services.
+Before scientific papers could easily be downloaded from the Internet, when finding a paper you were interested in required calling libraries and requesting a photocopy be mailed to you, there were abstracting services.
 These compiled the abstracts of papers published in a particular field and mailed them to subscribers periodically.
 Subscribers could read through the abstracts, find papers of interest to them, and then go about finding or requesting a copy of the full article.

 Abstracts, then, are meant to stand alone.
 They summarize what the article is about and what conclusions it reaches so the reader can decide if the paper is relevant to them.
 The abstract should not contain acronyms only defined later in the report, mathematical formulas, figures, or tables, and it should be limited to a few paragraphs at most.
 Many academic journals limit abstracts to 250 or 500 words.
 Because abstracts are often the first thing a reader will see—and will determine whether they bother to read the rest of your work—it is important to ensure they are clear and interesting.